nystrom/wamlfx/README.md

 ```
 in the `waml` directory should produce a binary `waml` in that directory.

-The build now vendors the GC-enabled Wasm reference interpreter from
-`../ivo-node/gc/interpreter`.
-On the first run it executes
-`dune install --prefix vendor/wasm wasm` inside that directory and points
-`ocamlbuild` at the resulting findlib package via `OCAMLPATH`.
-Keep that
-repository checked out next to `wamlfx` (as in the upstream layout) or set
-`WASM_SRC_DIR` to wherever the interpreter lives before running `make`.

 ### Invocation

 The `waml` binary is both compiler and REPL.
 For example: